Local Lendables

 Back to Top

-That's what we do -- take the "Ugh" out.
-We make it easy to take pix for a Lendable Item you make, easy to chat with a Borrower, easy to loan an Item, easy to print a quick "handshake" agreement (or do it online), easy to see when it's coming back, and easy to check that item back in.
+That's what we do -- take the "Ugh" out, using clever software.
+We make it easy to take pix for and post a Lendable Item, easy to chat with a Borrower about it, easy to Lend an Item, easy to print a quick "handshake" agreement (or do it online), easy to see when it's coming back, easy to return, and easy to record that it's back.

 Generosity without the grit.
 What's not to like?